Ayrh1/Ayrh1/README.md

--👋 Hello, I'm Alex, a Full Stack Web Developer (MERN0 with a passion for languages and healthy living.
+-👋 Hello, I'm Alex, a Full Stack Web Developer (MERN) with a passion for languages and healthy living.

 -👀 I’m interested in web development, language learning (Mandarin and Japanese), veganism and Gongfu stye tea.